-- A Mid Year Treasury Management Report This will update Members with the progress of the capital position, amending prudential indicators as necessary, and indicate whether the Authority is meeting the strategy or whether any policies require revision; and - An Annual Treasury Report This is a backward looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+- A Mid-Year Treasury Management Report This will update Members with the progress of the capital position, amending prudential indicators as necessary, and indicate whether the Authority is meeting the strategy or whether any policies require revision; and - An Annual Treasury Report This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the Strategy.

-Treasury Management Strategy for 2019/20
+8.3 Treasury Management Strategy for 2019/20

-The proposed strategy for 2019/20 in respect of the following aspects of the treasury management function is based upon the treasury management officers' view on interest rates, supplemented with market forecasts provided by the Authority's treasury advisor, Link Asset Services.
+- 8.3.1 The proposed Strategy for 2019/20 in respect of the following aspects of the treasury management function is based upon treasury management officers' view on interest rates, supplemented with market forecasts provided by the Authority's treasury advisor, Link Asset Services.
 This strategy covers:

 - The current treasury portfolio position;

 - Prospects for interest rates;

 - Economic Outlook;

 - The borrowing strategy;

 - Policy on borrowing in advance of need;

 - Debt rescheduling;

 - The investment strategy;

-- Creditworthiness; and,
+- Creditworthiness; and

 - Policy for the use of external service providers.